-Configuration management systems enable IT, executives, to provision and configure the software, middleware, and the infrastructure based on a script or the templates.
+Configuration management systems enable IT, executives, to provision and configure the software, middleware, and infrastructure based on a script or templates.

 Source code repositories enable multiple developers to work on the same set of source code.
-The developers check code out and are based upon the changes, and they can revert to a previous version of code whenever needed.
+The developers check the code out and based upon the changes, they can revert to a previous version of code whenever needed.
 The version control tools keep a record of all the modifications made to the source code repository.
-Without using the code repository, developers may struggle to get which changes are made recently and which versions of the code are available for the end-users.
+Without using the code repository, developers may struggle to determine which changes have been made recently and which versions of the code are available for the end users.

 As a full-stack developer, it is very important to know how to work with databases and DBMS systems.
 A database in a web application is a place where we store the user data and organize our project's data.
 There are so many DBMS platforms and technologies available to work with.

 - MS SQL Server